quictls/quictls/README.md

 Open a PR!
 Your code must be Apache 2 licensed.
-We are interested in expanding compatibility with BoringSSL and LibreSSL, simplifying and improving the security of some grotty code, cleaning this up, and new features, even before RFCs are final.
+We are interested in expanding compatibility with BoringSSL and LibreSSL, simplifying and improving the security of some grotty code, cleaning this up, and adding new features, even before RFCs are final.

 We're also interested in KEM interfaces and postquantum algorithms, and if an issue appeals to you, feel free to jump in and get started on it.